In Retirement, America's Spies Are Getting Downright Chatty

 A CIA spokesman stresses that no employee — active or retired — can divulge classified information.
 And anything they write must been approved in advance by the agency's Publication Review Board.
 But Sipher and others have found themselves in new territory.

 "How do you talk to reporters?
 How do you go on television?
 And the answer was a joking, 'They don't really have a process.
-We assume that you sort of understand where the line is," he said.
+We assume that you sort of understand where the line is,'" he said.

 You can expect to hear more from the former spies.
 Several former CIA chiefs appear on television these days.
 And one of them — Michael Hayden — has a new book coming out this week.